frdedynamics/hvl_robotics_website/_pages/shared_pages/ros-related-pages/ros-filesystem.md

 * You place/create all the packages in **~/ros2_ws/src/** folder.
 * The folders **/install**, **build** and **/log** are automatically created by `colcon build`.

+#TODO: Edit bashrc such that all changes in your ROS framework is automatically visible everytime you open a new terminal window: `code ~/.bashrc`> Open in restricted mode >

 ## Troubleshooting